 Make sure you have a plan for last-minute weather changes.
-Do you have an awning built in to your patio?
+Do you have an awning built into your patio?
 Perhaps one that will appear at the touch of a button?
 Or will you have to herd guests back inside?
-The best patios are versatile enough for guests to eat in come rain or shine.
+The best patios are versatile, rain or shine.

-If you don't have any weather protection options, make sure your staff know the protocol for quickly bringing guests inside – will you replace dishes that get rained on?
+If you don't have any weather protection options, make sure your staff knows the protocol for quickly bringing guests inside.
+Will you replace dishes that get rained on?
 Who will be in charge of reseating everyone inside?
 Develop a patio storm plan.

 7. Empower Your Servers to Be Strategic with Toast Go™

-As patios are only seasonal spaces, they are not always ideally located.
-Stop servers from having to run back and forth to the bar, kitchen, and terminal by investing in a handheld POS system like Toast Go™.
+As patios are only seasonal spaces, they’re not always ideally located.
+Save servers from having to run back and forth to the bar, kitchen, and terminal, by investing in a handheld POS system like Toast Go™.

-Purchasing dedicated handhelds for your outdoor space will allow servers to focus on delighting guests instead of working up a sweat.
+Purchasing dedicated handhelds for your outdoor space will allow servers to focus on taking care of guests instead of working up a sweat.
 With more time to upsell and cater to the guest experience, your servers will turn tables faster and garner better tips.

 8. Let Guests Order and Pay on their Phones